Searches for the BSM scenarios at the LHC using decision tree based machine learning algorithms: A comparative study and review of Random Forest, Adaboost, XGboost and LightGBM frameworks: Decision Tree algorithms

 \section{Decision Tree algorithms}

-The decision trees~\cite{Breiman:1984jka} are one of the simplest and most widely used classification and regression tools, which use inverted tree like structure with root on the top, to predict the value of an output by applying binary cuts in the feature space.
+The decision trees~\cite{Breiman:1984jka} are one of the simplest and most widely used classification and regression tools, which use an inverted tree like structure with a root on the top, to predict the value of an output by applying binary cuts in the feature space.
 Breiman et al.~\cite{breiman,Breiman:1984jka} proposed \textit{``Classification and Regression Trees'' (CART)} algorithm for the implementation of decision trees (DT).
 The CART algorithm begins with the root-node consisting of the entire training dataset.
 It then proceeds to split the parent node into several branches or child nodes until the model can make a decision regarding the class of a given data point or it satisfies a predetermined stopping criteria.
-Through this binary splitting, the algorithm effectively partition the data into subsets.
+Through this binary splitting, the algorithm effectively partitions the data into subsets.
 When the splitting criterion is met by the node, it is termed as a leaf.
+We demonstrate this process with an example.
+Let us consider a gluino pair production channel at the LHC, where each gluino decays into one stable neutralino (LSP) and two quarks ($\tilde{g}\rightarrow q\bar{q}\lspone$), resulting in a final state consisting of four jets associated with a large missing transverse energy ($\met$).
+It should be noted that for the SUSY signal, the final states will consist of jets with large momentum and large values of effective mass ($m_{eff}$) compared to the SM backgrounds.

-We demonstrate this process with a medical science example in the Table.~\ref{tab:dataset_heart} regarding the risk of heart disease of a person.
-In medical science, the risk of being diagnosed with a heart disease primarily depends on the person's age, blood pressure, weight, whether the person is diabetic or not etc\footnote{For the prediction of heart disease using ML algorithms see Ref.~\cite{hossain2023heart}}.
-The initial five columns denote input features, while the last column signifies the resulting outcome.
-A decision tree, depicted in Fig.~\ref{fig:dt_example}, is constructed using this dataset.
-In the tree visualization, the root node is depicted in brown, leaf nodes in green, and general nodes in blue.
+Here, $m_{eff}$ denotes the scalar sum of $p_T$ of jets having $p_T\geq50$ GeV added with $\met$.
+In this case, $t\bar{t}$ + jets act as the most dominant SM background.
+We label the supersymmetric signal as `$s$' and the SM background as `$b$'.
+To separate signal and background, four variables (input features) are considered, namely transverse momentum of leading jet ($p_T^{j_1}$), number of b-tagged jets in an event ($N_b$), missing transverse energy ($\met$), and, effective mass ($m_{eff}$).
+A sample dataset is illustrated in Table~\ref{tab:dt_hep}.
+A decision tree based on Table~\ref{tab:dt_hep} is shown in Fig.~\ref{fig:dt_hep}.
+In the tree visualization, the root node is depicted in brown, leaf nodes in green, and ordinary nodes in blue.